nathanlane/nathanlane.github.io/src/content/post/remark-rehype.md

 ### Example: footnotes in languages other than English

-If you know that the markdown is authored in a language other than English, and you’re using `remark-gfm` to match how GitHub renders markdown, and you know that footnotes are (or can?) be used, you should translate the labels associated with them.
+If you know that the markdown is authored in a language other than English, and you're using `remark-gfm` to match how GitHub renders markdown, and you know that footnotes are (or can?) be used, you should translate the labels associated with them.

-Let’s first set the stage:
+Let's first set the stage:

 ```js
 import {unified} from 'unified'